Bremer Vulkan: History

 During the war about 10 km downstream from the BV-shipyard between the Bremen suburbs Rekum and Farge the submarine bunker Valentin was under construction.
 Here under management of the BV and beginning end of 1945 monthly 15 U-boats should be assembled from prefabricated sections.
 Those were delivered from the following shipyards Bremer Vulkan AG, Deschimag AG Weser in Bremen, Deschimag Seebeck AG in Bremerhaven and Blohm + Voss in Hamburg.
 However, the bunker was not finished before the end of the war and no U-boats were ever built there.
 The building itself still exists today and is partly used as a memorial to the many forced labourers from nearby concentration camps who worked and died there during construction of the bunker.

-Dr. Robert Kabelac – director of the BV from 1935 to 1960 – managed to avoid the dismantling of the BV after war as this happened to most other German shipyards.
+Robert Kabelac – director of the BV from 1935 to 1960 – managed to avoid the dismantling of the BV after war as this happened to most other German shipyards.
 The company was allowed to resume shipbuilding already in 1949.
 Production could soon be continued, starting with repair of ships and locomotives and the construction of fishing vessels.
-Soon later the shipbuilding programme was enlarged and various types of ships were offered to the market as container/multi purpose cargo ships, passenger liners, passenger-cargo vessels, roll-on/roll-off ships, LNG and LPG tankers, supply ships, special-purpose ships, reefer vessels and others.
+Soon later the shipbuilding programme was enlarged and various types of ships were offered as container/multi purpose cargo ships, passenger liners, passenger-cargo vessels, roll-on/roll-off ships, LNG and LPG tankers, supply ships, special-purpose ships, reefer vessels and others.
 By the end of the 1970s the BV became a world leader in container delivered capacity and in innovative container ship design.

 Beginning in the 1980s for the first time except wartimes of course also naval ships were built.
 As the general contractor the BV started in cooperation with other German shipbuilding companies the construction of frigates for the German Navy.

 In the 1980s the BV merged with other German shipbuilding companies and became the largest shipbuilding company in Germany.
 The new Bremer Vulkan Verbund AG or the so-called Vulkan Group consisted of the following divisions at that time: